Skip to Main Content Skip to Main Navigation Skip to Footer

 Other Ways to Apply to UNG

-• If you completed high school outside of the United States, you must also meet English proficiency requirements.
-Learn how to apply as an international student.
+- If your secondary education was completed outside of the United States, you must meet English proficiency requirements.

 Official Transcripts